Alb-O/imp/docs/src/reference/methods.md

 ## `imp.tree` {#imp.tree}

 Build a nested attrset from directory structure.
-Requires .withLib.
+Requires `.withLib`.

 Directory names become attribute names.
 Files are imported and their values placed at the corresponding path.